MarioSimou/Regression/README.md

 This project is an implementation of machine learning algorithms *Linear* and *Logistic* Regression.
 Both models are implemented in *Python* and are available either with Stochastic or Batch Gradient Descent optimization.

+These models are implemented to determine the stance between pairs of headlines and bodies in sample articles.
+[More details](https://drive.google.com/open?id=18MBpPbfj1KRMH28Sd-I8bScS3d4q2OFw)

 1. **Linear Regression**

 ```